kcat/openal-soft/README.md

 ccmake, or your preferred IDE's CMake project parser.

 Assuming configuration went well, you can then build it.
-The command `cmake --build .` will instruct CMake to execute the build with the toolchain chosen during configuration (often GNU Make or NMake, although others are possible).
+The command `cmake --build .` will instruct CMake to build the project with the toolchain chosen during configuration (often GNU Make or NMake, although others are possible).